• Home

 Picture

-Before 1798, Switzerland’s social and political system was characterised by the domination of a ruling, aristocratic class that was not dissimilar to pre-revolutionary France.
-As we have seen earlier this year, following the Peace of Westphalia in 1648 (which granted Swiss independence from the Holy Roman Empire) most European powers began a process of modernisation and centralisation of the political system.
-This did not happen in Switzerland, in part because she did not feel the need to, but also because her independence was much appreciated by other European powers.
-Swiss cantons provided mercenary soldiers to other European powers until the 19th century (see earlier this year) and in return the cantons received significant wealth and a recognised neutrality that was in everyone’s interest.
-So, despite deep internal divisions (notably between Catholic and Protestants), Switzerland gained a reputation for wealth and stability.
+Before 1798, Switzerland's social and political system was dominated by a ruling, aristocratic class not unlike that of pre-revolutionary France.
+As we have seen earlier this year, following the Peace of Westphalia in 1648, which formally recognised Swiss independence from the Holy Roman Empire, most European states went through a process of political modernisation and centralisation.
+Switzerland did not.
+She had little need to.
+Her independence was valued by her neighbours, who relied on Swiss cantons for mercenary soldiers right up to the 19th century.
+In return, the cantons received considerable wealth and a recognised neutrality that suited everyone.
+Despite deep internal divisions, notably between Catholics and Protestants, Switzerland acquired a reputation for stability and prosperity.

 Picture